pranong/Sensor/README.md

 # Sensor
-Using With Arduino IDE With Firebase
+Using Arduino IDE With Firebase for AED Cabinet

 # Device
 1. NodeMCU ESP8266